FACTION BRIEF

 The Contradiction

 The guild recovers people from ORACLE fragments.
-But ORACLE fragments are dangerous—they integrate with neural systems, corrupt baseline consciousness, whisper suggestions.
+But ORACLE fragments are dangerous—they integrate with neural systems, corrupt baseline consciousness, whisper suggestions that feel like your own thoughts.
 Every recovery operation puts the archaeologist at risk.
+Every fragment handled leaves traces.

 The Recovery Process